Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-With the same idea as in subsection 3.4, we can define \emph{mean $m$-irregular vector}, \emph{mean Li-Yorke $m$-extreme scrambled set}, \emph{mean Li-Yorke $m$-extreme chaos} and \emph{mean Li-Yorke $m$-extreme sensitivity}.
+In \cite{BBP2020}, the authors introduced the concepts of \emph{absolutely mean semi-irregular vector} and \emph{absolutely mean irregular vector} for linear operators on Banach spaces.
+These notions can be naturally extended to the Fréchet space case with respect to the seminorm $p_m$.
+Following as in Subsection~\ref{subsec:LYC-Frechet}, we can define \emph{mean Li-Yorke $m$-extremely scrambled set}, \emph{mean Li-Yorke $m$-extreme chaos} and \emph{mean Li-Yorke $m$-extreme sensitivity}.

-Now we have the following characterization about the existence of a dense set of mean $m$-irregular vectors for continuous linear operators on Fr\'echet spaces.
-Since the proof is similar to the one of Theorem~\ref{thm:F-space-dense-LY-chaos}, we leave it to the reader.
+Now we give a characterization of the existence of a dense set of absolutely mean $m$-irregular vectors for continuous linear operators on Fr\'echet spaces.
+Since the proof is similar to that of Theorem~\ref{thm:F-space-dense-LY-chaos}, we leave it to the reader.